ArmanTheParman/Parmanode/README.md

 with automation.
 No manual configuration file editing will be required.

-Users only need to read the menu options carefully, and respond to the questions - no command line interaction is required.
-For example, bitcoin-cli commands are available in a menu, and pruning can be activated from menu options.
+Users only need to read the menu options carefully, and respond to the questions - no command line interaction is ever needed.
+For example, from a menu, bitcoin-cli commands are available, pruning can be activated and rpcuser/rpcpassword can also be set.

 The software also comes with helpful information, including links to various articles on my website, armantheparman.com, so that Bitcoiners keep learning more about Bitcoin and how to be safely self-sovereign.
-Information on how to connect various wallets to the node is provided in the menus.
+Information on how to connect various wallets to the node is provided.

 The most basic usage would be an internal drive to sync, running the latest version of Bitcoin Core, and connecting Sparrow Bitcoin Wallet or Specter